How Billy Mays went from being a boardwalk salesman to pitching Orange Glo and becoming a TV celebrity.

 Critics of mass transit projects claim that we are “subsidizing” such systems, since they do not pay for themselves.

 But do roads pay for themselves?
-Many libertarians say yes, but the state of Texas says no:
+The state of Texas says no:

 Applying this methodology, revealed that no road pays for itself in gas taxes and fees.
 For example, in Houston, the 15 miles of SH 99 from I-10 to US 290 will cost $1 billion to build and maintain over its lifetime, while only generating $162 million in gas taxes.
 That gives a tax gap ratio of .16, which means that the real gas tax rate people would need to pay on this segment of road to completely pay for it would be $2.22 per gallon.